Y1www/FED_10268912H_Wang-Yiru_Assignment2/README.md

 Mokesell offers a clean and straightforward interface that allows users to browse, search, and shop effortlessly.
 The navigation is designed to provide a smooth user experience with minimal clicks.

 ### Secure Payment Methods
-We prioritize security with multiple payment gateways including credit/debit cards, digital wallets, and online banking.
+We prioritize security with  payment gateways like credit/debit cards.
 All transactions are encrypted to protect user data.

 ### Diverse Product Range
 From electronics and fashion to luxury items and daily essentials, Mokesell offers a wide variety of products to meet every need.